 Economic Development

-As provide by the statute, for all CHP projects, net economic development benefits will be counted as Rhode Island Test benefits.
+As provided by the statute, for all CHP projects, net economic development benefits will be counted as Rhode Island Test benefits.
 The gross state product multipliers for the program in which it is implemented (e.g., C&I retrofit) presented in Table 1 or Table 2 below will be used to calculate the benefits.
 The rate of economic development benefit of lifetime gross state product increases per dollar of program investment for CHP projects is based on the report, “Economic Impacts of Rhode Island Energy’s 2023 Annual Energy Efficiency Plan” prepared for the Company by the Brattle Group.
 The multiplier reflects the present value of lifetime state gross domestic product (GDP) effects of program and participant spending that creates jobs in construction and other industries as the project is planned, and equipment is purchased and installed.
 Therefore, the CHP Economic Development benefits will be calculated as program and participant spending ($) x program multiplier.

 Greenhouse gas emissions standards and air quality benefits